 It’s incredibly difficult to avoid plastics in the modern age.
 The majority of goods we consume are either made from plastic or come in plastic packaging, half of which are designed to be single-use only.
 It’s near impossible to find plastic-free alternatives.
 While companies and organisations need to do better and make it easier for us as consumers to reduce plastic waste, there are a few switches individuals can do to cut down day-to-day usage such as investing in reusables like water bottles, tote bags and coffee cups.

-One of the most shocking plastic pollution in the ocean facts is that that ocean plastic pollution is on track to triple over the next 20 years, according to a 2020 report.
+One of the most shocking plastic pollution in the ocean facts is that that ocean plastic pollution is on track to triple over the next 40 years and waste to exceed one billion tonnes, according to the Organisation for Economic Co-operation and Development (OECD).
 This could add up to 110 pounds of plastic trash for every meter of coastline worldwide, amounting up to 29 million metric tons of plastic waste per year by 2040.
 But experts say that the volume could be slashed significantly if we reduce the growth of virgin plastic production, improve waste collection systems across the globe, and invest in the creation of plastic materials that are easier to recycle.